StevenRKerr/personal_website/_posts/2022-01-17-What is vaccine effectiveness.md

 $$ \mathrm{OR} = \frac{ \mathrm{Odds}_1 }{ \mathrm{Odds}_2 }.$$

  So, we might divide the odds of being infected with COVID if you have recived the vaccine, by the odds of being infected with COVID if you haven't received the vaccine.
 If this quantity is less than one, it indicates that those who received the vaccine are less likely to be infected than those who didn't.
-Odds ratios can be calculated using <a href="https://en.wikipedia.org/wiki/Logistic_regression" target="_blank">logistic regression</a>.
+Odds ratios can be modelled using <a href="https://en.wikipedia.org/wiki/Logistic_regression" target="_blank">logistic regression</a>.
 This gives our fourth definition of vaccine effectiveness,

  $$ \mathrm{VE} = 1- \mathrm{OR}.$$